PrasannPradeepPatil/MENU-CARD-ANDROID-APPLICATION/README.md

 ***ABOUT THE PROJECT***
 Created a simple application with 2 activities
 **ACTIVITY1**
-Activity 1 has images and textviews empedded in a recycler view.
-You can select an image and move to next activity.
+Activity 1 has images and text views embedded in a recycler view.
+You can select an image and move to the next activity.

 **ACTIVITY2**
 The images and text selected in Activity1 appear in Activity 2.